Hatherton Canal: History

 Traffic on the branch was considerable.
 Movements of coal down the Churchbridge flight were around 12,000 tons per month in 1902, while in 1905 the Staffordshire and Worcestershire Canal carried 722,000 tons, or which 225,000 tons were coal, mainly from the Cannock coalfields.
 Coal also contributed to the demise of the branch, as it was increasingly affected by subsidence from the mining in the 1940s.
 It ceased to be used by commercial traffic in August 1950 (with a single coal boat in February 1951), and was abandoned in 1955.
 In the summer of 1952, a hire boat descended the canal, parts of which had been partly drained.
 Parts of it, including the Churchbridge flight of locks, were subsequently destroyed by opencast coal mining, and have since been re-developed.

+After closure, the first half mile at the western end adjoining Hatherton Junction was bought by Ernie Thomas.
+This included the first lock, and Thomas used the pound above the lock to stable his fleet of hire boats.
+In the 1960s, he modified the second lock, making it around twice as wide at the top, so that it could be used as a dry dock.
+A boat would enter the lock, which would then be filled.
+The boat would then be moved sideways into the enlarged shallow section and the lock emptied, leaving the boat on dry ground where it could be overhauled.
+Once the work was complete, the lock would be refilled, the boat moved back over the deep section, and then floated out when the lock was emptied.
+This section of canal was subsequently taken over by Phil Jones, owner of the Hatherton Marina boatyard, who continued to use the second lock as a dry dock.

+Water flows through the lock because the canal acts as a feeder for the Staffordshire and Worcestershire Canal.
+The gates were replaced in 1987, but by 2024, the lock was leaking badly, both through the gates and through the brickwork.
+Rothen Group were employed to repair the brickwork and to replace the lockgates and paddle gear.
+The upper gate was replaced by a steel gate, while they manufactured a new set of mitred gates for the bottom end.
+The gates were constructed of oak, and were the first set of wooden gates that the company had produced.
+The result was a success, and has significantly reduced the time it takes to fill the lock when dry docking is required.